PoC-Yeh/InsertJobByPriority/README.md

 When the UI is first launched, it automatically generated a few jobs and sorted those jobs by their priorities.
 (High to low) In the upper section `Current Jobs`, you can see the first job is running and the others are waiting.
 ![alt text](/uiLaunch.png?raw=true)

 We can submit new jobs on the lower section `Submit New Jobs`.
 The name and the priority of the job can be edited.
 After the job is submitted, it would appear on the `Current Jobs` section, with a note of `Newly submitted [number]`.
 The job would be inserted based on its priority.
-If there is jobs on the list having the same priority, the newly added job would be after the already existing one.
+If there are jobs on the list having the same priority, the newly added job would be after the already existing ones.
 ![alt text](/uiSubmit.png?raw=true)

 # Details